casper-network/docs/source/docs/casper/dapp-dev-guide/testing.md

 ```
 ***Constructor methods***

-Deploy item contain the following elements:
+The deploy item contain the following elements:

 -   _`payment details`_ : This can be standard payments or custom payments.
 Standard payment is the bare payment amount a user wishes to pay for the deploy.
-Custom payment comes with payment codes or functions that indicate payments by module bytes.
+Custom payment comes with payment codes or functions that indicate payments by module bytes

     ***empty_payment_bytes*** implies the module bytes inside the deploy item's payment part are empty.
-It directs the framework to use the standard payment contract that is the original amount (DEFAULT_PAYMENT).
+It directs the framework to use the standard payment contract that is the original amount (DEFAULT_PAYMENT)

 <p align="center"><img src={useBaseUrl("/image/EmptyModuleBytes.png")} width="300"/></p>

 -   *`session_code`* : Sets the session code for the deploy using session_code and session_args

     -   *PathBuff* : Helps to find the compiled WASM file in your WASM directory.
-This is a mutable path with some extended functionalities.
+This is a mutable path with some extended functionalities
 -   *`authorization_keys`* : Sets authorization keys to authorize the deploy
 -   *`address`* : Sets the address of the deploy